Mar 23, 2020 Jambo

 • Know what issues have been raised, when and by whom.

-• Manage concerns and grievances and use the easy to understand timeline to show how you worked to resolve stakeholder issues and why you made project decisions.
+• Manage concerns and grievances and use the easy-to-understand timeline to show how you worked to resolve stakeholder issues and why you made project decisions.

 • Track project commitments and view when they were made and by whom.